ryanore/tweet-typeahead/README.md

 ## Requirements

-- When typing a message, the typeahead will search for screen name suggestions after inserting or editing an @ followed by 2 alphanumeric characters (a-z, 0-9)
+-  ✅When typing a message, the typeahead will search for screen name suggestions after inserting or editing an @ followed by 2 alphanumeric characters (a-z, 0-9)
      - ex: @a does nothing, but @ab will start suggestions screen names

-- The typeahead should display suggestions for the appropriate mention when updating a message that contains multiple screen names
+-  ✅The typeahead should display suggestions for the appropriate mention when updating a message that contains multiple screen names
      - ex: “Composing a message for @Twitter from @SproutSocial”

 - The user can update both @Twitter and @SproutSocial